 King Arthur and his knights are famous for their quest for the Holy Grail.

 In the design of the well lid are two circles bisected by a sword.
 Many believe this to be a reference to King Arthur’s legendary sword Excalibur.

 The well is a place that attracts multiple faiths.
 Some believe the waters have healing properties, and some simply enjoy the gardens for their natural serenity.

-Next up on the tour is Glastonbury Abbey, where those 12th century monks claimed to have found King Arthur’s remains.
 The abbey was built in the 7th century, but in the 12th century it suffered from a fire that destroyed most of the buildings.
 It is believed the “discovery” of Arthur’s remains was a way to garner interest in the abbey to raise funds for rebuilding.

-The remains were reburied in the nave in the 13th century, and you can still see the site where they were placed beneath the high altar.
+King Arthur’s tomb was reburied in the nave in the 13th century, and you can still see the site where they were placed beneath the high altar.

 Glastonbury Abbey suffered again under King Henry VIII’s reign and the English Reformation.
 What remains of the abbey today are picturesque ruins set in open parkland.